gaois/documental/docs/software/documental/developers.en.md

 ### `docs` folder

 Each documentation resource requires a corresponding folder within the top-level `docs` directory.
-If you were creating an Open Data resource for a new API, for example, you might create a new folder at `docs/data/mynewapi`.
+If you were creating an open data resource for a new API, for example, you might create a new folder at `docs/data/mynewapi`.
 If the API was versioned you might add a further subfolder at `docs/data/mynewapi/v1.0`.
 See the repository for existing examples.
 Note that this task could be carried out by a content editor provided they have a good understanding of the directory structure.

 ### Navigation